-I am ready to upgrade to a slightly lighter mirrorless unit which would be better for backpacking and even long days out in the field.
-Luckily, Canon has finally started to really compete in the mirrorless realm and the EOS R5 & R6 are top-notch devices.
-Both have larger full-frame sensors and lighter bodies.
+Canon’s flagship prosumer mirrorless cameras are the EOS R5 & R6 and they are top-notch devices.
+I personally passed on the R6 and choose the cheaper RP only because of the megapixels.
+Both have larger full-frame sensors and lighter bodies than traditional DSRs.
 These are both great options for those looking to get into higher-end photography.
 The IBIS (In-body image stabilization) combined with lenses that also have stabilization and out-of-this-world face and eye-tracking autofocus.
 This cutting-edge technology makes taking a crisp image almost too easy.
-The hardest choice is deciding if the extra megapixels (45 vs. 20) is worth the extra $1,400.
+The hardest choice is deciding if the extra megapixels (45 vs. 20) is worth the additional $1,400.

 Canon Control Ring Mount Adapter EF-EOS R

 The EOS R series cameras have a unique mount that is designed for the new RF lenses.
 There is a good reason for this as the smaller camera body allows for a shorter focal length off the back of the lens.
-However, if you have an assortment of EF lenses you will need an adapter ring mount in order to use those older lenses with the EOS R. There are several adapter mounts available.
-The link I have provided is the one that will allow the camera to best utilize the full potential of all of the EF lenses.
+However, if you have an assortment of EF lenses you will need an adapter ring mount in order to use those older lenses with the EOS R bodies.
+There are several adapter mounts available.
+The link I have provided is the one that will allow the camera to best utilize the full potential of all of the EF lenses but there are others that add even more functionality like a control ring or drop-in filters.